 All of the dentists and dental nurses who worked at the practice had current registration with the General Dental Council, the dental registrant's regulatory body.
 The practice had a recruitment policy which detailed the checks required to be undertaken before a person started work.
 For example, proof of identity, a full employment history, evidence of relevant qualifications and employment checks including references.
-We looked at three staff recruitment files, these were very well maintained and complete.
-The records confirmed that all three had been recruited in accordance with the practice's recruitment policy.
+We looked at a random example of a staff recruitment file, this was very well maintained and complete.
+The records confirmed that the individual had been recruited in accordance with the practice's recruitment policy.
 Staff recruitment records were stored securely.
-Both clinical and non-clinical staff had evidence of having received a criminal records check such as through the Disclosure and Baring Service (DBS.
+We saw that all clinical and non-clinical staff had received a criminal records check through the Disclosure and Baring Service (DBS).